DiffEqML/torchdyn/README.md

 nde = NeuralODE(f)
 ```
 And you're good to train.
 Feel free to combine the `NeuralODE` class with any `PyTorch` modules to build derivative models.
 We offer additional tools to build custom neural differential equation and implicit models, including a functional API for numerical methods.
-We offer way more than `NeuralODE` and `NeuralSDE` classes: tutorials, a functional API to a variety of GPU-compatible numerical methods, benchmarks...
+There is much more in `torchdyn` other than `NeuralODE` and `NeuralSDE` classes: tutorials, a functional API to a variety of GPU-compatible numerical methods, benchmarks...

+Contribute to the library with your benchmark and model variants!
+No need to reinvent the wheel :)

 ## Installation